Updated: June 3, 2019

-Off target (Cons): This is right hand only – although field convertible to left-hand users.
-The draw weight is not for beginners, and the overall weight could be problematic.
+This is right hand only – although field convertible to left-hand users.
+(The CK is now available in left-handed) The draw weight is not for beginners, and the overall weight could be problematic.

 Bottom line: This bow certainly isn’t “all ages, all genders”, and at over 1-1/2 times the weight of others, it could lead to fatigue while holding a draw.
 The accessory package is above average – but so is the overall price tag.

 Which Bow Will You Choose?